grommet/grommet/src/js/components/Paragraph/README.md

 **paragraph.font.family**

-The font to use for Paragraph.
-Expects `object`.
+The font family to use for Paragraph.
+Expects `string`.

 Defaults to